NREL/EnergyPlus/design/FY2020/NFP-MultipleScheduledShades.md

 Plus unit tests in SurfaceGeometry.unit.cc and EMSManager.unit.cc.

-Each timestep the first active WindowShadingControl will be used and set as the ActiveWindowShadingControlPtr.
+For each timestep, the first active WindowShadingControl will be used and set as the ActiveWindowShadingControlPtr.
+A new function will be added to make this decision and will probably be called from the first function listed above that is called each timestep.
-In many functions the ActiveWindowShadingControlPtr will simply replace the current use of the WindowShadingControlPtr.

 Additional changes may also be required to implement the feature.